deeedob/thesis/content/40_remote_plugins.md

 By avoiding the use of Qt's event system, we gain greater flexibility and overcome various integration challenges.
 At this stage, this approach appears to be the most flexible, performant, and stable solution.
-The adoption of gRPC leverages the language-independent features of protobufs IDL, allowing clients the freedom to implement the server-provided API in any desired manner.
+The adoption of gRPC leverages the language-independent features of protobuf's IDL, allowing clients the freedom to implement the server-provided API in any desired manner.
 The server's primary role is to efficiently manage event traffic to and from its clients.
-This opens up possibilities such as controlling plugins through the CLI^[Command Line Interface] or embedded devices, as long as they support gRPC and have a client implementation for the API.
+This opens up possibilities such as controlling plugins through the Command Line Interface (CLI) or embedded devices, as long as they support gRPC and have a client implementation for the API.
 Additionally, we can statically link all dependencies against our library target, enhancing portability.
 This aspect of portability is vital, particularly in the realm of plugins, which often